-Aker Solutions ASA history, profile and corporate video
+Aker Solutions ASA history, company profile (overview) and corporate video

-In the 1960s oil companies discovered oil and gas in the North Sea.
-Our engineers shifted focus and soon became pioneers in the development of this region, which remains the biggest single market for the offshore oil and gas industry today.
+In the 1960s, the oil companies discovered oil and gas in the North Sea, and Aker shifted focus and soon became a pioneer in the development of this region.

-In 2002 Aker Maritime took over Kvaerner, and the two companies joined forces to create a financially and industrially strong entity, with activities in oil & gas, engineering & construction, pulp & paper and shipbuilding, under the name Aker Kvaerner and with Aker ASA as a leading shareholder.
+In 2002, Aker Maritime merged with Kvaerner to create Aker Kvaerner, a company with activities in oil & gas, engineering & construction, pulp & paper and shipbuilding, and with Aker ASA as a leading shareholder.

-By 2007, we had divested our pulp and paper, shipbuilding businesses and concentrated on the oil and gas business, as well as providing process & construction for the downstream, chemicals and mining industries.
-The same year, Aker ASA and the Norwegian government entered an agreement to own jointly the controlling 40 per cent stake in the company.
+By 2007, the company divested its pulp and paper and shipbuilding businesses and concentrated on the oil and gas business, as well as providing process & construction for the downstream, chemicals and mining industries.

-In April 2008, we announced our new name: Aker Solutions.
-In 2011, we divested the process & construction business.
-The same year, the EPC contracting business was separated from Aker Solutions and listed on the Oslo Stock Exchange as Kværner ASA, bringing back the historical name.
+In 2011, the company divested the process & construction business, and the EPC contracting business was separated from Aker Solutions and listed on the Oslo Stock Exchange as Kværner ASA, bringing back the historical name.